dynamopay/dyno/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Dyno tests.
+Utilities to generate test vectors for the data-driven Bitcoin tests.

 Usage: